palash-21/myfirstdjproject/README.md

 Django - ToDoList

-# If faced even while creating superuser like:
+# If faced error while creating superuser like:
     $ python manage.py createsuperuser
     Superuser creation skipped due to not running in a TTY.
 You can run manage.py createsuperuser in your project to create one manually. then use winpty